-Are your window frames are showing signs of wear, some rooms are drafty, or your energy bills are skyrocketing from old windows that are no longer energy efficient?
-No matter the reason you are considering window replacement, it is time to do your research and make sure that you get quality windows, installed properly by the right home remodeling company.
+Are your window frames showing signs of wear, some rooms are drafty, or your energy bills are skyrocketing from old windows that are no longer energy efficient?
+No matter the reason you are considering window replacement, it is time to do your research and make sure that you get quality windows installed properly by tradespeople with specific expertise in window replacement.

 Even though replacing windows can seem like a straightforward project, it is still a major investment.
 Here, you will find everything you need to know before replacing the windows in your home.

-If you have noticed that certain rooms never seem to be the right temperature, feeling drafty in the winter and humid in the summer, then there may be an issue.
+If you have noticed that certain rooms never seem to be the right temperature, or they feel drafty in the winter and humid in the summer, then there may be an issue.
 Older windows become drafty as they age, but even newer windows can have broken seals or air leaks that cause drafts.

 Mold isn’t just unsightly; it can be a serious health risk.
 If you have wooden frames, they are prone to rot after years of enduring the elements.
 Plastic frames can also dry rot, becoming brittle with cracks and holes.